aunnnn/AppStoreiOS11InteractiveTransition/README.md

 ### 4. Interactively Dismissing
 - Need to handle left screen edge pan and drag down pan.
   - For drag down we'll add a new pan gesture.
+Make it able to detect *simultaneously* with `scrollView`'s pan.
+    - This means we need to carefully handle when the `dragDownMode` begins, save the starting drag point to calculate dragging progress, as it usually begins on `.change`, not `.began`.
   - For left edge pan just use `UIScreenEdgePanGestureRecognizer`.
 - Give priority to left edge pan by:
 ```swift